the-nuclear-confectionery/CCAKE/apptainer/README.md

 to under Remote Explorer in the Activity Bar and open `ccake-localhost`.
 From there, you can open the cloned repository folder.
 If a password is requested, it is the same as your user's password in the host system.

+> Note: The `/CCake` directory is mounted from the host machine.
+Any changes
+> made to the code in the host machine is immediately reflected in the container.